Congregation Beth Israel Ner Tamid (Milwaukee): Early years

 In 1884 Congregation B'ne Jacob was formed in Milwaukee, Wisconsin.
 By 1886 it had split into two congregations, Moses Montefiore Gemeinde and Anshe Jacob.
 In 1891 they re-amalgamated, creating Beth Hamedrash Hagadol, and the following year hired Solomon Isaac Scheinfeld as the congregation's first permanent rabbi.
 Scheinfeld had been born in Lithuania in 1860, and had moved to Milwaukee soon after receiving semicha in 1890.
 He stayed less than a year before moving to Kentucky.

 The congregation completed a new synagogue building at 462 Fifth Street in 1893, but was unable to afford the mortgage, and in 1900 the courts foreclosed on the property.
 The following year the congregation was re-organized as Congregation Beth Israel and re-acquired the synagogue building on Fifth Street, and in 1902 Scheinfeld was re-hired as rabbi.
 By 1918, the synagogue had 108 member families, and annual revenues of $7,000 (today $).

 Scheinfeld served as Beth Israel's rabbi until his death in 1943.
-During his tenure, he established a maot chitim (literally "money for wheat") fund, to provide for the needs of Milwaukee Jews too poor to afford food for the Passover Seder.
+During his tenure, he established a מעות חטים (maot chitim, literally "money for wheat" in Hebrew) fund to provide for the needs of Milwaukee Jews too poor to afford food for the Passover Seder.
 That fund continued after his death as the "Rabbi Solomon I. Scheinfeld Maoth Chitim Fund", and in 2003 distributed $20,000 worth of food to 600 families.
 Rabbi Harold Baumrind served until the split/move, and then became rabbi for those who continued more orthodox practices at the new Beth Hamedrosh Hagodol B'nai Sholom on 50th and Center Street for several years.

 Teutonia building

 Beth Israel sold its Fifth Street building in 1924, and, after meeting in temporary quarters for a year, constructed a new building at 2432 North Teutonia Avenue.
 That new building had a rectangular footprint and gable roof, with walls of brown brick and the front flanked by two square towers with Byzantine-styled copper domes.
 The windows included the six-pointed Star of David.
 Inside, the sanctuary displayed a wooden ark on four columns, four ceremonial chairs, and the tablets of the Ten Commandments, all of which have been moved to the new synagogue.

 As the Jewish community of Milwaukee migrated north to suburbs in the 1940s and 1950s, the location became inconvenient.
 In 1957, a 15 acre property was purchased at 6880 North Green Bay Avenue in Glendale, a suburb north of Milwaukee, and construction began on new facilities there in 1959.
 The Teutonia Avenue building was sold in 1959, and vacated in 1960.
 On March 5, 1992 it was added to the National Register of Historic Places.

+The building has been used by the Greater Galilee Baptist Church as a place of Baptist Christian worship since 1961.